Shridhar-Pandey/Dockerized-Flask-with-MySQL-Integration/README.md

 "A simple Flask app containerized with Docker, integrating MySQL for backend data storage, allowing users to submit and view messages."

-# Dockerized Flask with MySQL Integration

-This project demonstrates a simple Flask application integrated with a MySQL database, containerized using Docker.
-The app allows users to submit messages, which are then stored in the database and displayed on the frontend.

 ## Prerequisites

 Before getting started, ensure you have the following tools installed on your machine: